A Connecticut Personal Injury Law Firm for Patients in Hartford County, CT

 It isn’t uncommon for a single medical malpractice lawsuit to name multiple defendants.
 Indeed, many of our clients have recovered from two or more parties in the same action.

 Talk to a Bristol, CT Medical Malpractice Lawyer Right Away

 Are you suffering because of a doctor or hospital’s mistakes?
 Even if those mistakes were truly “accidents” in the sense that no one meant for them to happen, someone has to pay for them.
 It shouldn’t be you.
 You’ve suffered enough.

-Berkowitz Hanna is here to fight for you.
+Berkowitz and Hanna LLC is here to fight for you.
 If we take your case, we won’t charge you unless and until we deliver a successful outcome for your claim.
 Call us and schedule a free consultation with a medical malpractice attorney today.